dmitry/has_translations/README.md

     I18n.available_locales

-This is done because of some plugins have own (for example ActiveScaffold has "ru, es, hu" in-box) locales.
-To override this, you can place I18n.available_locales= to your environment.rb file, eg.:
+This is done because of some plugins have own (for example ActiveScaffold has "ru, es, hu" in-box) locales, and this can be a problem for the all_translation method to build an array.
+To override this, you can place I18n.available_locales= to your environment.rb file, e.g.:

     I18n.available_locales = :en, :ru, :ee

 TODO
 ====

+* active record 3 (rails 3) support
+* add installation description to readme
 * model and migration generators
-* optimization using :include and :conditions
 * caching
 * write more examples: fallback feature
 * write blog post about comparison and benefits of this plugin between another translation model plugins